triton-inference-server/tensorrt_backend/examples/TensorFlow_TensorRT/README.md

-# Tensorflow TensorRT to Triton
+# Tensorflow with TensorRT (TF-TRT) to Triton

-This document contains barebone instructions explaining how to deploy a model accelerated by using Tensorflow TensorRT on NVIDIA Triton Inference Server.
+This README showcase how to deploy a simple resnet model accelerated by using Tensorflow TensorRT on NVIDIA Triton Inference Server.
 For an indepth explaination, refer this [blog](https://TODO_add_blog_link).
-This README and the other files we provide showcase how to deploy a simple resnet model.

-## Step 1: Optimize your model wtih Torch TensorRT
+## Step 1: Optimize your model wtih TensorFlow TensorRT

 If you are unfamiliar with Tensorflow TensorRT please refer this [video](https://www.youtube.com/watch?v=w7871kMiAs8&ab_channel=NVIDIADeveloper).
 The first step in this pipeline is to accelerate your model.
-If you are using PyTorch as you framework of choice for training, you can either user TensorRT or Torch-TensorRT depending on your model's operations.
+If you are using TensorFlow as you framework of choice for training, you can either user TensorRT or TensorFlow-TensorRT depending on your model's operations.

-For using Tensorflow TensorRT, let's first pull our PyTorch docker container which comes installed with both TensorRT and Tensorflow TensorRT.
+For using Tensorflow TensorRT, let's first pull our TensorFlow docker container which comes installed with both TensorRT and Tensorflow TensorRT.
 You may need to create an account and get the API key from [here](https://ngc.nvidia.com/setup/).
 Sign up and login with your key (follow the instructions [here](https://ngc.nvidia.com/setup/api-key) after siging up).

 ```
 # <xx.xx> is the yy:mm for the publishing tag for NVIDIA's Tensorflow